maziac/DeZog/documentation/Migration.md

 This is one of the main changes: DeZog doesn't use the list file of sjasmplus anymore.
 Instead it uses the SLD format. sjasmplus includes special enhancements for DeZog.
-With the SLD format it is possible to use the ['long addresses'](Usage.md#long-addresses-explanation) feature which allows to debug musch bigger projects that would otherwise not fit in 64k.
+With the SLD format it is possible to use the ['long addresses'](Usage.md#long-addresses-explanation) feature which allows to debug much bigger projects that would otherwise not fit in 64k.

 ~~~
 	"sjasmplus": [